elavallee13/PlanPal/README.md

 Conclusion
 PlanPal is a powerful scheduling app that makes it easy to manage your busy schedule.
 With its unique features and intuitive interface, PlanPal stands out as a top choice for individuals looking to stay organized and focused.

+I have used these tools and resources to further the growth of this project.
+ - W3School
+ - Google
+ - Youtube
+ - Friends
+ - Slack
+ - TAs
+ - Tutors and other classmates

 Deployed HTML - https://elavallee13.github.io/PlanPal/